lakejs/lake-docs/reference/index.md

 * Type: `'GET' | 'POST' | 'PUT' | 'PATCH'`
 * Default: `GET`

+### requestWithCredentials

+Defines whether or not cross-site `Access-Control` requests should be made using credentials such as cookies, authentication headers.

+* Type: `boolean`
+* Default: `false`

 ### requestHeaders

 Defines custom headers for the request.